Health and Physical Education

 Coverage: 1988 to present (Some full text)

-Includes ProQuest Education, Sports Medicine & Physical Education Index and ERIC.
+Includes ProQuest Education database and Sports Medicine & Physical Education Index.
 These databases provide resources on teaching, educational research, educational administration, literature on primary, secondary, higher, adult and special education as well as home schooling.
 The collection includes scholarly journals, administration and professional publications, topical journals, theses, dissertations and education-focused newsletters.

 The American Journal of Health Education publishes research manuscripts that focus on Health Education and Health Promotion interventions designed to prevent or delay the onset of the major chronic diseases and illnesses that impact populations of interest today.